David P. Goldman: Career

 From 1976 to 1982, Goldman was responsible for economic publications in the Lyndon LaRouche movement.
+In 1980, LaRouche and Goldman co-authored a book, The ugly truth about Milton Friedman.
 Goldman has described himself during that period as a radical and an atheist.
 After leaving the LaRouche movement, he became a conservative, and worked for the Reagan administration and later on Wall Street.
-He also advised the Office of Net Assessment of the US Department of Defense during the tenure of Andrew Marshall.

-Since 1984, Goldman has been employed as an economist and CEO of investment funds and investment policies in senior positions in bodies such as Credit Suisse, Bank of America, Cantor Fitzgerald, Asteri Capital, and SG Capital.
+Since 1984, Goldman has been employed as an economic strategist and CEO of investment funds and investment policies in senior positions in bodies such as Credit Suisse, Bank of America, Cantor Fitzgerald, Asteri Capital, and SG Capital.
 After leaving Wall Street, he became an editor for First Things magazine.
 In September 2013, Goldman became a Managing Director and head of the Americas division of the Reorient Group investment bank based in Hong Kong.
 He left Reorient in early 2016.

-As an economist, Goldman published hundreds of articles and studies on various economic subjects, in professional journals as well as journals and dailies such as The Wall Street Journal, Commentary, and Bloomberg Businessweek.
-He was a columnist for Forbes from 1994 to 2001.
+Goldman has previously directed research departments at financial institutions, including global fixed-income research at Bank of America (2002–2005) and credit strategy at Credit Suisse (1998–2002).
+From 1994 to 2001 he was a columnist for Forbes magazine and had publish articles in publications such as The Wall Street Journal, Commentary, and Bloomberg Businessweek.

-Alongside his work as an economist and analyst, he has published articles in musicology journals and other publications and written several books.
+Goldman has also published articles in musicology journals and other publications and written several books.
 Between 2002 and 2011, Goldman served as a member of the board of directors of Mannes School of Music, where he was formerly a teacher.

-He is a Washington Fellow of the Claremont Institute, Senior Fellow at the London Center for Policy Research, and a member of the Board of Advisors of Sino-Israel Government Network and Academic Leadership (SIGNAL).
+He is a Washington Fellow of the Claremont Institute, Senior Fellow at the London Center for Policy Research, and a member of the Board of Advisors of Sino-Israel Government Network and Academic Leadership (SIGNAL), and is Senior Editor of the American monthly First Things.

 Media

 According to the Claremont Review of Books, the "Spengler" columns in the Asia Times have attracted readership in the millions.
 Goldman concealed his identity under the "Spengler" pseudonym until 2009, when he revealed his identity in the Asia Times article, "And Spengler is…" and the First Things article "Confessions of a Coward".

 Goldman regularly appears as a guest on CNBC's Larry Kudlow Program, where he has been an outspoken critic of Federal Reserve efforts to resuscitate the American economy.

 In "Dumb and Dumber", a widely commented upon piece for Tablet magazine in May 2013, Goldman argued how both Republican and Democratic foreign policy elite in the United States have wrongly put their faith in the so-called Arab Spring.
 In Goldman's view, economic and demographic realities could condemn many Arab states to state failure.

 In "Deplorably, Trump is going to win", published in Asia Times about two months before the 2016 U.S. Presidential Election, Goldman correctly predicted Donald Trump would win the presidency.

 In "Why Russia won't invade Ukrainistan," published three days before the Russian invasion of Ukraine in Asia Times, Goldman incorrectly predicted that Russia wouldn't invade Ukraine.

+He has written for and been a part of events by the Westminster Institute since 2017.